kubedb/docs/docs/guides/kafka/gitops/topology.md

 ### Update Version

-List Kafka versions using `kubectl get Kafkaversion` and choose desired version that is compatible for upgrade from current version.
+List Kafka versions using `kubectl get kafkaversion` and choose desired version that is compatible for upgrade from current version.
 Check the version constraints and ops request [here](/docs/guides/kafka/update-version/update-version.md).

 Let's choose `4.0.0` in this example.